 \textbf{Enrich Input Information.} Instead of merging data from texts and KGs, some studies incorporate entities as auxiliary information by combining their embeddings with text embeddings.
-For example, LUKE \cite{LUKE} introduces entity type embedding to indicate that the corresponding token in a sentence is an entity, and trains the model with the masked entity prediction task in addition to the MLM task.
-Further, it extends the Transformer encoder using an entity-aware self-attention mechanism to simultaneously handle the two types of tokens.
+LUKE \cite{LUKE} introduces entity type embedding to indicate that the corresponding token in a sentence is an entity, and trains the model with the masked entity prediction task in addition to the MLM task.
+Further, it extends the Transformer encoder using an entity-aware self-attention mechanism to simultaneously handle both types of tokens.
 E-BERT \cite{E-BERT} aligns entity embeddings with wordpiece vectors through an unconstrained linear mapping matrix and feeds the aligned representations into BERT as if they were wordpiece vectors.
 KALM \cite{KALM} signals the existence of entities to the input of the encoder in pre-training using an entity-extended tokenizer and adds an entity prediction task to train the model.
 Liu \textit{et al.} \cite{OAG-BERT} proposed OAG-BERT, a unified backbone language model for academic knowledge services, which integrates heterogeneous entity knowledge and scientific corpora in an open academic graph.
-They designed entity type embedding to differentiate various entity types and used span-aware entity masking strategy for MLM over entity names with different lengths.
+They designed an entity type embedding to differentiate various entity types and used a span-aware entity masking strategy for MLM over entity names with different lengths.
 Besides, they designed the entity-aware 2D positional encoding to incorporate the entity span and sequence order information.
 Zhang \textit{et al.} \cite{DKPLM} decomposed the knowledge injection process of PLMs into pre-training, fine-tuning, and inference stages, and proposed DKPLM, which injects knowledge only during pre-training.
-Specifically, DKPLM detects long-tail entities based on their frequencies in the corpus, the number of adjacent entities in the KG and semantic importance and replaces the representations of detected long-tail entities with the representations of the corresponding knowledge triples generated by shared PLM encoders.
-Furthermore, it employs a relational knowledge decoding task as a supervised signal to enhance the model's capacity to understand injected knowledge.
+Specifically, DKPLM detects long-tail entities according to their semantic importance in both texts and KGs and replaces the representations of detected long-tail entities with the representations of the corresponding knowledge triples generated by shared PLM encoders.
 The most-commonly used knowledge embedding model is TransE \cite{TransE}, which learns entity and relation representations by minimizing the following loss function:

 where $\mathbf{e} _{h}$ and $\mathbf{e} _{t}$ are the embeddings of the head and tail entities, while $\mathbf{r}$ is the representation of the relation.